binipringle/contracts/_texts/0-outline.md

 UCC acceptance rule is identical to the common law.
 The only time we need to know is when the mirror image rule does not apply (when between merchants)

+What are code gap fillers?
+Ask Laura Mott

 ## Bilateral v uniletaral contracts

 The only difference between these theories is in acceptance (this is why it goes under acceptance in the outline)